Spillhuset/Furious/README.md

 - **Economy Integration**: Built-in currency system with player wallets, transactions, and integration with other features (homes, warps)
 - **Banking System**: Store currency in banks, transfer between players, and claim bank territories
 - **Combat System**: Tracks player combat status with visual indicators and notifications.
 Players enter combat when they are damaged by or damage another entity, and exit combat after 10 seconds or when they die.
 - **Tombstones**: When players die, their inventory, armor, and wallet are stored in a tombstone (represented by an armor stand) that can be retrieved within a configurable time limit.
 Players can right-click the tombstone to access their items.
+When collecting scraps from a tombstone, they are automatically added to the player's wallet balance instead of being taken as physical items.
 Tombstones are indestructible except by player punches and will disappear when empty or when the time limit expires.
 Admin players don't get tombstones when they die, and tombstones won't be created for players in minigames.
 - **Security Features**:
   - **Audit Logging**: Detailed logging of sensitive operations like inventory viewing, teleportation, and administrative actions
   - **Rate Limiting**: Prevents command spam and abuse by limiting how frequently commands can be used